Music for Brass Ensembles Part 1: Fanfares

 More info on these works

-An account by his wife and publisher, Cynthia Downes, posted on July 6th, 2018
+An account by his wife and publisher, Cynthia Downes, first posted on July 6th, 2018

 For a number of years until his retirement, Frank went round the whole of the UK with the BSM Brass Ensemble performing at OU Degree Ceremonies and playing Andrew's Fanfare for a Ceremony.
 Knowing I had become Andrew's archivist, Frank brought back many programmes for me to add to Andrew's memorabilia.